-Our industry is a psychotic technology marathon where video editors need to be multidisciplinary and know how to do far beyond their main occupation.
-Clients today often expect video editors to have basic sound editing skills.
-In a world where everyone has a simple microphone in their pocket, and there are hundreds of cheap recording devices available for purchase online, you will often need to use technology to reduce recording noise and enhance poorly recorded dialogue.
+Our industry is a psychotic technology marathon where video editors must be multidisciplinary and know how to do far beyond their primary occupation.
+Clients today often expect video editors to have basic sound editing skills in a world where everyone has a simple microphone in their pocket and hundreds of cheap recording devices available for purchase online; you will often need to use technology to reduce recording noise and enhance poorly recorded dialogue.
 Luckily, there are quite a few tools on the market that can help you improve the sound of the project you're working on.

 In general, noise reduction tools work in such a way that they "learn" the noise: at this stage, you should select a piece of audio without dialogue, just background noise, so that the algorithm can sample it.

-In light of the fact that the human ear is very sensitive to the human voice, noise reduction is really about finding the delicate balance between removing the noise and maintaining a clear and natural dialogue.
+Because the human ear is very sensitive to the human voice, noise reduction is about finding the delicate balance between removing the noise and maintaining a clear and natural dialogue.

 Tip - always do A/B testing: once you finish cleaning the noise, switch between the original sound and the processed sound a few times to maintain perspective.
-Always prefer a bright-noisy dialogue to a muffled-quiet one.
+I always prefer a bright-noisy dialogue to a muffled-quiet one.

 Premier has a nice in-the-box set of tools for audio repairing.

 Make sure your clip is selected, go to the ‘Audio’ tab, and choose ‘Dialogue’ under ‘Essential Sound’ (right side of your screen).
 You can find a deep explanation about this in the manual and also here.
 We will focus on the ‘Repair’ and ‘Clarity’ tabs:

 Reduce noise - Obviously, this determines how much noise will be reduced.
 Keep the dialogue's clarity in mind!